Conveniently located to serve Dallas and Fort Worth

 “Masto” means breast, and “pexy” means tightening.
 Thus, mastopexy means breast tightening.
 This tightening of breasts automatically results in a breast lift.

 Breasts develop as skin glands that are attached to the nipples.
 Breasts develop under the influence of female hormones.
-Breasts have very little attachments to the chest muscles.
+Breasts have very few attachments to the chest muscles.
 Thus, breasts are susceptible to the forces of gravity.
-The effects of the breast weight and gravity leads to stretching of the skin and sagging of the breasts.
+The effects of the breast weight and gravity lead to stretching of the skin and sagging of the breasts.
 The larger the breast the more it will sag.
-Engorgement from pregnancy and breast feeding adds to the sagging of the breasts.
+Engorgement from pregnancy and breastfeeding adds to the sagging of the breasts.
 Aging makes breasts more susceptible to sag.

 Mastopexies are designed to restore the youthful appearance of breasts.

 *Individual Results May Vary